-West Orange High School takes the education, safety, and security of its students seriously and encourages them to approach their education, and therefore their appearance during the school day, in a serious and professional manner so that the learning environment is optimized.
+West Orange High School takes the education, safety, and security of its students seriously and encourages them to approach their education, and therefore, their appearance during the school day, in an appropriate manner that is aligned with our dress code standards.
+The primary responsibility for a student's attire resides with the student and their parent(s) or guardian(s).